History and membership

 Morecambe Sailing Club is a R.Y.A. recognised Training Centre with our own Fully Qualified Sailing and Power Boat Instructors to teach Members at minimal cost.

 The club has 2 Wayfarer Dinghies available especially for sailing instruction & 9 other single or double handed dinghies available for members and visiting members to use for further development of sailing skills and knowledge before the need to buy your own dinghy.
-A usage charge is payable @ £5 per crew member and pre-booking is essentiial via the club dinghy instructors Keith Byers, John Gibbison, or Phil Preston.
+A usage charge is payable @ £5 per crew member and pre-booking is essentiial via the club training officer John Gibbion or the dinghy instructors Keith Byers or Phil Preston.

 What else can the Club offer?